MI-AFP/tutorials/tutorials/09_webapp.md

 - https://begriffs.com/posts/2014-10-19-warp-server-controller-test.html
 - https://www.spock.li/tutorials/testing

 ## Example apps:

-There are few examples of simple and complex web apps:
+Here are a few examples of simple and more complex web apps:

 * [dbushenko/scotty-blog](https://github.com/dbushenko/scotty-blog)
 * [DataStewardshipWizard/ds-wizard](https://github.com/DataStewardshipWizard/ds-wizard/tree/master/DSServer)
 * [DataStewardshipWizard/dsw-server](https://github.com/DataStewardshipWizard/dsw-server)

+## Continuation-style web development

+We would also like to raise your attention to an interesting approach to web development based on the [continuation](https://wiki.haskell.org/Continuation).
+A continuation is "something" that enables you to save the state of computation, suspend it (do something else) and later resume it.
+This "something" may be a first-class language feature (such as in Scheme), or a library feature -- in Haskell, surprisingly, we have a continuation monad ;-).

+A need for continuation occurs typically in web development (and generally in UI development) when you want a modal dialogue.
+Today, most of the dialogues are handled on client-side, however if you need to do a modal dialogue on server-side, it is hard -- HTTP behaves like a programming language, which does not have subroutines, only GOTOs (URLSs are the 'line numbers').
+Continuation can provide the missing abstraction here, which is embodied in the [MFlow](http://mflowdemo.herokuapp.com) library.
+Sadly, the project seems abandoned for several years.

+At the same time, the continuation-style web server programming is typically the first choice in the Smalltalk (OOP) world -- [Seaside](http://seaside.st/) is purely continuation-based, and as such it gives a "desktop programming" experience for the web development resulting in no need of dealing with routing and URLs.
+As for the FP world, continuation-style web programming is surprisingly not used much in practice, but there are solutions such as the [Racket web server](https://docs.racket-lang.org/web-server/index.html) or [cl-weblocks](https://www.cliki.net/cl-weblocks) in Common Lisp.

-Next time, we will deal a bit with frontend technologies for Haskell, functional reactive programming and [The JavaScript problem](https://wiki.haskell.org/The_JavaScript_Problem).
-So you will also see how to develop server-side and client-side separately and connect them thru some (REST) API.
+The next time, we will deal a bit with frontend technologies for Haskell, functional reactive programming and [The JavaScript problem](https://wiki.haskell.org/The_JavaScript_Problem).
+So you will also see how to develop server-side and client-side separately and connect them through a (REST) API.

 ## Task assignment